List of Mentors for NZSA Mentor Programme

 For authors who wish to ‘indie’ publish he offers a wide array of advice on how to proceed.
 He can also project manage a book from the original manuscript through its editorial and design stages to finished printed copies or e-books.
 Geoff’s personal interests lie in contemporary fiction, biography, memoir and history but he also works with all kinds of books across a broad range.

 Alison spent several years in China in the 1980s and 1990s.
 In 2014 she was the inaugural NZ writer on the Shanghai International Writers’ Programme and in 2016 she held a Sun Yat Sen University International Writers’ Residency.
-She was the 2002 Robert Burns Fellow.
+She was awarded the 2002 Robert Burns Fellowship and a 2022 Marion Orme Page Regional Fellowship at the State Library of Victoria.

 Her novel, As the Earth Turns Silver, won the 2010 New Zealand Post Book Award for Fiction and was shortlisted for the 2010 Australian Prime Minister’s Literary Awards.
 In 2018 it was voted by NZ booksellers as one of their top twenty bestsellers of the decade.